wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 The Zachman Framework is a two-dimensional model that intersects communication interrogatives (What, Why, Where, and so on) with various viewpoints (Planner, Owner, Designer, and so on).

+<a name="27000"></a>

-The ISO/IEC 27000 Series establishes information security standards published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+The ISO/IEC 27000 Series establishes <strong>information security management systems (ISMS)</strong> family of standards published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+"ISO/IEC 27000:2018" is an Overview and vocabulary standard that references 4 "normative requirements" that are the basis of audits:
+   * ISO/IEC 27001:2013 - Information security management systems — Requirements
+   * ISO/IEC 27006:2015 - Requirements for bodies providing audit and certification of information security management systems
+   * ISO/IEC 27009:2016 - Sector-specific application of ISO/IEC 27001 — Requirements
+   * ISO/IEC 27701:2019 - Security techniques — Extension to ISO/IEC 27001 and ISO/IEC 27002 for privacy information management — Requirements and guidelines
+   <br /><br />

+   Each doc is purchased for $124 USD.
+   There are also 11 code of practice, and 41 guidelines.

 The Trike methodology is an implementation model created and then analyzed to produce a threat model.
 Risk values are assigned to the identified threats.
 Mitigating controls are assigned to the vulnerabilities that lead to the identified threats.